isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     Container c(10, sizeof(double));
     ((double*) c.elem)[] = 9.9;

-This doesn't directly express the intent of the programmer and hides the structure of the program from the type system and optimizer.
+This doesn’t directly express the intent of the programmer and hides the structure of the program from the type system and optimizer.

 Hiding the `void*` behind macros simply obscures the problems and introduces new opportunities for confusion.